More options than you think. No pressure. Just guidance.

 Here's what most people don't know: cremated ashes can become almost anything.
 The options are limited only by imagination, and most families have no idea these possibilities exist.

 We believe families deserve clarity.
 Our pricing is upfront, with no hidden fees.
-We never accept commissions or referral fees from cemeteries, vendors, or anyone else.
+Our staff earn salaries, not commissions.
+What we recommend is based on your needs, not incentives.
 Our only obligation is to you.